Sport Spread Betting Guide

 What Is A Stake In Spread Betting?

-A stake in spread betting is how much money you want to risk per point of the bet moving in your favour.
-For example, you would enter a stake size of £5 on a spread bet, and for every point the bet price moves in your favour, you would make £5 profit.
+For example, if you enter a stake size of £5 on a spread bet, then for every point the bet price moves in your favour, you would make £5 profit.
 If it moves against you, you will lose £5 per point.

 Can Spread Betting Be Profitable?